 We get it!
 All the jazz about induction stovetops, aka the high-end energy-saving cooktops that are much safer around kids.
 Induction ranges deliver fast preheat while the cooktop surrounding area remains relatively cool.
 But it is an inconvenience at the same time if you don’t have induction compatible pots and pans.

 The induction range works by transferring heat energy and creating a magnetic field.
 It’s the reason the non-stick pots and pans should have ferrous (iron or steel metal) at the bottom that comes in contact with the induction burner.

-Additionally, the bottom must be flat and heavy for even and rapid heating and reduce the hum and buzz sound and vibration you experience with induction burners.
+Additionally, the bottom must be flat and heavy for even and rapid heating and reduce the hum, buzz sound and vibration you experience with induction burners.
 The non-stick pan’s size should also be almost equal to or smaller than the induction burner.

 These small details are enough to keep your mind muddled among so many so-called induction-compatible non-stick pans.
-If you are searching for space saving cookware, you can check our recommendations for the best stackable non-stick pans and also check our top picks for the non-stick cookware without Teflon.
+If you are searching for space saving cookware, you can check our recommendations for the best stackable pots and pans and also check our top picks for the non-stick cookware without Teflon.

 - 1. Carote – Best Granite Coating

 - 2. T-fal E93808 – Best Large Frying Pan

 - 3. All-Clad H1-E785S264 – Best Induction Cookware Set

 - 4. Sensarte Swiss Granite – Best 11 Inch Pan

 - 5. Hunsubute – Best Induction Safe Pan